 In a partial hospitalization program (PHP), the patient has a little more freedom.
 Although he or she will still have access to medical care and he or she will also be required to participate in the same activities, he or she does not need to stay at the facility.

 Outpatient Treatment Programs

 In an outpatient treatment program, the patient may still work or fulfill any family obligations.
 He or she still has the same recovery curriculum, including classes and therapy, but he or she is allowed to stay at home, provided that there is a stable environment.

 Many people elect to use a national treatment facility because here, addiction specialists will help you to determine an individualized treatment plan that will be the most effective for your recovery.
-Another positive quality of a national treatment facility like The Recovery Village is the fact that these treatment programs are available.
-So, a patient could potentially go from detox all the way to outpatient treatment.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.